-Annex 2
+Annex 2 Complaints

-Complaints Form

 Your name:

-Pupils name:
+[Pupils/students] 's name :

-Your relationship to pupil:
+Your relationship to [pupils/students]:

 Your address and postcode:

 Your daytime telephone number:

 Your evening telephone number:

 Your email address:

 Your complaint is: (if you have more than one complaint, please number these)

 What action have you already taken to try and resolve your complaint(s) in accordance with Stage 1 of the academy's complaints procedure?

 (Who did you speak to and what was the response?)

+,

-What would you like as an outo ome from your complaint(s)?
+What would you like as an outco ome from your complaint(s)?

+,

-Are you attaching any paperwo rk?
+Are you attaching any paperwork k?
 If so, give details here:

 Your signature Date

-All functions of the complaints produced Act 2018 and the Freedom of Info rocedure must adhere to the requirements of the Data Protection formation Act 2000.
+All functions of the complaints pro Act 2018 and the Freedom of Info ocedure must adhere to the requirements of the Data Protection ormation Act 2000.

-the academy office in a sealed envelope addressed to the governing body or Clerk of the trustees (as appropriate).
+the academy office in a sealed envelope addressed to the Academy Committee or Clerk of the trustees (as appropriate).

 Office use

 Date received

 Date acknowledgement sent

 Responsible member of staff